Emergency Dental Care

 we will only offer emergency appointments each morning via a booking system.

-If you are in pain and need to see a dentist, please call at 8.00 am for an emergency appointment.
+If you are a registered patient experiencing pain and need to see a dentist, please call at 8.00 am for an emergency appointment.
+However, if you are a new patient and need an emergency appointment, please call 111.

 These slots are limited and will be booked on a first come first-served basis.